-Low income, children, and people with limited or no health insurance have several programs in Florida that can offer them low cost or free prescription medications.
+Low income residents, families with children, and people with limited or no health insurance have access to several programs in Florida that can offer them low cost or free prescription medications.
 There are both generic as well as name brand drugs available along with discounts and rebate plans.
 The programs that are available in Florida are noted below.

 This prescription assistance program helps eligible seniors along with retirees.
 The applicants need to be classified as 60 years of age or older.
 The program will help these individuals enroll into various health care and insurance programs that help with the cost of paying for prescription drugs.

 To qualify for the Sunshine for Seniors program, the applicant can't have insurance coverage for their prescription drugs.
 So this means the senior citizen can’t be covered by Medicare, a pension plan, or private health insurance policy.
-Dial (800) 963-5337 for more information, and this will put you in touch with the Florida Dept. of Elder Affairs Helpline, who currently administer the service.
+Dial (800) 963-5337 for more information, and this will put you in touch with the Florida Department of Elder Affairs Helpline, who currently administer the Sunshine service.

 All residents are eligible, regardless of income, age, or household size.
 There are no restrictions and the card is free to sign up for as well as use.
 The total savings depend on the type of medicate as well as pharmacy used.
 The Florida Discount Drug Card can help all patients save money on their prescription medications.

-Uninsured children in Florida can get low cost, yet high quality and affordable health and medical care and insurance, as well as prescription medications, from Florida KidCare.
+Uninsured children in Florida can get low cost, yet high quality and affordable health, medical care and insurance, as well as prescription medications, from Florida KidCare.
 The CHIP program is made up on four main parts, which include the Children’s Medical Services (CMS) Network, MediKids, and Healthy Kids for those children with special health care needs, and Medicaid for other children in Florida.
 It is even for parents that already have some other form of insurance.
 Call 1-888-540-5437.

 Charities and non-profits can also help.
 In addition to these prescription and medical assistance programs, get information on Florida community clinics, which can also help with other medical needs.
 They offer check ups, rebate cards, medications to the uninsured, and more.